psa121/Assignment/README.md

 # Assignment

-#1. face Detectio in python using opencv
+1. face Detectio in python using opencv
+Metrix: Precision, Recall and f1score